+- Transmission Owners (TOs) and their engineering staff.

 - Transmission Developers

 - Federal and State regulatory bodies

-- PJM members
+- · PJM members

 - PJM staff

 References

 There are other PJM documents that provide both background and detail on specific topics that may be related to topics in this manual.
 References with related information include: